emilk/wfc/README.md

     cd wfc
     ./main.cpp

+`./main.cpp` starts with a shell script that downloads dependencies, build, links, and finally runs the program.

 This works on Mac and Linux.

 # Requirements
 C++14.
 Nothing more, really.

-All required third-party libraries are included or downloaded by the `./configure.sh` script.
+All required third-party libraries are included or downloaded by running `./main.cpp`.
 These are:

 * https://github.com/emilk/configuru (`.cfg` loading)
 * https://github.com/emilk/emilib (small helpers for looping and string formating)